-1. SunSetter awnings are not designed to be used for carports and are not designed to be installed on moving vehicles.
-Any damage that results from the Purchaser's use of the SunSetter awning for carports or on moving vehicles is not covered under this Warranty.

-2. Any failure of the components or damage to any of them, which results from any intentional or negligent actions, vandalism, improper use or care, by the purchaser or by any other person, is not covered under this Warranty.

-3. It is the responsibility of the purchaser to install the awning and securely fasten the awning to studs, joists, headers, rafters or other structural members.
-Any failure or damage that results from the awning falling from its installed position is not covered under this Warranty.
-Any damage to any structure to which the awning is installed or attached to, or to property or items located above, below or near the awning is not covered under this Warranty.

-4. Labor charges connected with installation of replacement parts are not covered by this Warranty.
+- 1. The SunSetter Awnings are not designed to be used for carports and are not designed to be installed on moving vehicles.
+Any damage that results from the Purchaser's use of SunSetter Awnings for carports or on moving vehicles is not covered by this warranty. - 2.
+Any failure or damage of the components that results from any intentional or negligent actions by the purchaser or by any other person is not covered by this Warranty. - 3.
+It is the responsibility of the purchaser to securely fasten the Awning to studs, joists, headers or other structural members.
+Any failure or damage that results from the Awning falling from its installed position is not covered by this Warranty. - 4.
+Labor charges connected with installation of replacement parts are not covered by this Warranty.

-5. Freight expenses to and from SunSetter Products in shipping damaged or replacement parts are not covered by this Warranty and must be paid by the purchaser.

-6. Stretching of fabric or damage to any structural component caused by wind or water pooling on the fabric or any other weather related damage are not covered by this Warranty.

-7. The formation and presence of mold and/or mildew is not covered by this Warranty.
-Mold and mildew will not grow on the acrylic fabric unless there is organic matter (dirt) for the mold or mildew to grow on.
-To prevent the formation of mold or mildew, the fabric needs to be cleaned according to the maintenance instructions outlined in the owner's manual.

-8. Damage to the fabric caused by environmental pollution is not covered under this Warranty.

-9. Any modification or addition to the awning structure and support system or to the electric motor will nullify this Warranty and relieve SunSetter Products from any responsibility or liability under this Warranty.
+- 5. Freight expenses to and from SunSetter Products, in shipping damaged or replacement parts, are not covered by this Warranty and must be paid by the purchaser. - 6.
+Stretching of Fabric or damage to any structural component caused by wind or water pooling on the Fabric or any other weather are not covered by this Warranty. - 7.
+Any modification or addition to the Awning structure and support system or to the electric motor will nullify this Warranty and relieve SunSetter Products from any responsibility or liability under this Warranty.